dferrazm/flat_morse/README.md

+A Morse encoder implemented in good OOP.

-Navigate to each directory and run `rake -T` to see the options and how to use it.
+Run `rake -T` to see the commands and how to use it.